ruchisahota/gaia/v1/doc/documentation.md

 #### `relation (external:relations_list)`

-Relation describes the required operation to be performed between subjects and objects
+Relation describes the required operation to be performed between subjects and objects.

 #### `subject (external:policies_list)`

 Subject represent sets of entities that will have a dependency other entities.
 Subjects are defined as logical operations on tags.
-Logical operations can includes AND/OR
+Logical operations can includes AND/OR.

 #### `type (enum)`

-Type of the policy
+Type of the policy.

 | Characteristics | Value                                                                                                                  |
 | -               | -:                                                                                                                     |